Marcel Lagorce: Biography

-Since 1994, he has been a member of the Harmonie municipale de Limoges, where he first played the horn and then the tuba.
+From 1994, he was a member of the Harmonie municipale de Limoges, where he first played the horn and then the tuba.

-He is responsible for several publications and methods for learning the trumpet that are widely used today in conservatories and music schools.
+Lagorce was responsible for several publications and methods for learning the trumpet that are widely used today in conservatories and music schools.

+Lagorce died on 11 May 2023, at the age of 90.

 Discography

 Lagorce had a game very close to his friend Maurice André.
 The two men were friends, thus whenever Maurice André needed a second trumpet with him, Lagorce was usually there.

 So it was naturally for the Erato record label that Lagorce worked.
 He is present in many orchestral and concertos pieces alongside Maurice André, with Jean-François Paillard's chamber orchestra.
 Several of these recordings have won the Grand Prix du Disque and remain a reference: the suites of J S Bach, Handel's Water Music, Vivaldi's Concerto for Two Trumpets.

-In total, Lagorce has participated to more than 60 recordings.
+In total, Lagorce has participated in more than 60 recordings.